Skip to content

 1.1.5 Enable Collectors

-This example uses logfwd to collect logs, so you need to enable logfwd and mount the pipeline.
+This case uses logfwd to collect logs, so logfwd and pipeline mounting need to be enabled.

 volumeMounts: